 If, at any time, you are not happy with the service you are receiving from us, do please let us know.
 You are valued by us and we should like the opportunity to put matters right if any problems do arise, relating to any aspect of the service we provide you, including our costs and invoices.

 In the first instance, please contact the fee earner dealing with your matter and we will do what we can to resolve the problem promptly.
-If, however, we are not able to resolve the problem to your satisfaction you should then contact Ms Sandra Sinclair (unless the client care letter says otherwise in which case you should follow that procedure), who is responsible for Sinclair Law Solicitors’ complaints procedure, a copy of which can be provided to you on request.
+If, however, we are not able to resolve the problem to your satisfaction you should then contact Mr Anthony Hughes (unless the client care letter says otherwise in which case you should follow that procedure), who is responsible for Sinclair Law Solicitors’ complaints procedure, a copy of which can be provided to you on request.

 If your complaint relates to our costs and invoices, you may also have the right to have your invoice assessed under Part III of the Solicitors’ Act 1974.

 14. The Consumer Protection (Distance Selling) Regulations 2000

 If you are a private individual who has instructed the firm, other than in a face to face meeting, in relation to a non-business matter, The Consumer Protection (Distance Selling) Regulations 2000 (2000 Regulations) apply.
 Under the terms of the 2000 Regulations, you have the right to cancel your instructions to us without any cost to you within 7 working days of receipt of these terms and conditions.
 You can cancel your instructions by contacting us by post or by fax to this office.

 However, technically under the 2000 Regulations, you cannot cancel your instructions once you have agreed that the firm should start work on your behalf.
 However, by signing and returning our engagement letter, you are agreeing that the firm can start work straight away before the end of the cancellation period and, if applicable, expend your funds paid on account for disbursements.
 Unless we have specifically advised otherwise, our retainer is likely to last more than 30 days.